kishanrajasekhar/Trending-NBA-Players/README.md

 ...
 ```

+Note: The cumulative player stats may not be accurate.
+By default, a player's game stats will not be saved to the database if the number of fantasy points the player earned that game is less than 25.
+Those bad games will be ignored when summing up a player's total fantasy points over a period of time.
+To omit this limit, pass in `--ftpts_limit -0` when you run the script to populate the database (maybe the default should just be 0).
+Also, a player's stats will not be saved for that date if the player is not included BasketBall Reference's NBA Daily Stats Leaders table for that date (e.g. https://www.basketball-reference.com/friv/dailyleaders.fcgi).
+I'm using this as a source because I don't want to bloat up the database with stats of every single NBA player.
+I just want players that fantasy teams might pick up, like the players who make the daily stats leaders list.

 ## Etc.
   - how to not have git ask for password all the time if you used https instead of ssh: `git config credential.helper store`